 Symptoms of OCD are repeated thoughts, urges, or mental images.
 These cause anxiety.
 The symptoms associated with OCD may come and go, ease over time, or even worsen.
 People with OCD may try to help themselves by avoiding situations that trigger their obsessions, or they may use alcohol or drugs to calm themselves.
 If left untreated, OCD can interfere with all aspects of life.

 The initial step of the intake process requires a comprehensive medical, psychological and social assessment.
-This assessment provides an accurate diagnosis of the patient’s current condition and becomes the foundation for a successful treatment plan.
+This assessment provides an accurate diagnosis of the client’s current condition and becomes the foundation for a successful treatment plan.
 Any co-existing disorders or pertaining to medical issues are also evaluated at this time.

 Emotional as well as physical cravings can be extremely intense during the withdrawal process.
 Our qualified staff understands these difficulties and provide a supportive presence.

-Transformations Recovery’s addiction professionals educate patients on the cravings, “triggers” that commonly affect addictive behaviors, and relapse-prevention strategies.
+Transformations Recovery’s addiction professionals educate clients on the cravings, “triggers” that commonly affect addictive behaviors, and relapse-prevention strategies.
 These alternative coping mechanisms help to relieve the emotional stress many people experience when they stop abusing drugs and alcohol.

 Education & Case Management

-Call or fill out our contact form today.
 We guarantee one of our representatives will contact you within the hour to get the help you need as soon as possible.